 Liberated from traditional theatre settings, galleries may enable artists to push the boundaries of dance as an art form

 Liberated from traditional theatre settings, galleries may enable artists to push the boundaries of dance as an art form.
 ‘Audiences to contemporary galleries often encounter work of various media and may have a less defined concept and understanding of different disciplines.
-Therefore, accepted notions of dance can be expanded,’ says BALTIC curator Hickman.
+Therefore, accepted notions of dance can be expanded,’ says Hickman.
 Audiences, too, can expand.
-‘My desire is that audiences who might not go usually go to see dance will come across the artform in a gallery situations and therefore enter into it in a way they might not have done if they encountered it elsewhere,’ says Davies.
+‘My desire is that audiences who might not usually go to see dance will come across the artform in gallery situations and therefore enter into it in a way they might not have done if they encountered it elsewhere,’ says Davies.

 This commitment to audience development can also be seen through the Continuous Network’s circle of partner galleries, which currently include Bluecoat (Liverpool), Nottingham Contemporary, The Tetley (Leeds), Tramway (Glasgow) and Turner Contemporary (Margate), as well as dance organisations Dance4 (Nottingham) and Yorkshire Dance (Leeds).
 ‘Having a regional context for the work is extremely significant in creating wider an understanding of dance across the UK,’ says Hickman.
 Davies is equally committed to disseminating dance across the country.
 ‘We don’t want to feel like this [London] is the only base we have, because we want to radiate out of here as much as anything else,’ she explains.
 ‘You can’t do everything here.
 There are a lot of artists who aren’t based in London.
 We like to make relationships with them and find out if we can achieve more together rather than always be independently minded.’
 It’s a heart-warming, collaborative sentiment,and suggests that contemporary politics could learn a lot from artistic thinking. ●